-The new international Terminal Guwahati Airport Building featuring façade and roof focuses on high performance building facades designed in order to provide optimum light transmission, solar control properties, thermal insulation, control annual heat gain inside the building, which in turn will provide a reduction in HVAC tonnage and can result in energy savings.
-There are six entry vestibules provided for the arrival and departure area, comprising of pre-coated aluminium perforated sheets with a dented pattern for a three-dimensional effect, and solid panels cladding entrance portal frame.
+The new international Terminal Guwahati Airport Building featuring façade and roof focuses on high-performance building facades designed in order to provide optimum light transmission, solar control properties, thermal insulation, control annual heat gain inside the building, which in turn will provide a reduction in HVAC tonnage and can result in energy savings.
+There are six entry vestibules provided for the arrival and departure area, comprising of pre-coated aluminum perforated sheets with a dented pattern for a three-dimensional effect, and solid panels cladding the entrance portal frame.

-In order to achieve an efficient building envelope, the external envelope of the terminal building and fixed link bridge has been designed with semi-unitised high-performance glass curtain wall.
-The opaque façades of the airport feature Zinc-Titanium alloy interlocking panel cladding, GFRC cladding, extruded terracotta cladding, and fibre cement board cladding, in relation to its reaction to fire behaviour meets the requirements to be classified as Class A1 (Non-Combustibility Rating) as per EN 13501-1 /DIN 4102- 1 /Class 0 as per BS 476-Part 6 (Fire Propagation Index) & BS 476-Part 7 (Surface spread of flame).
+In order to achieve an efficient building envelope, the external envelope of the terminal building and fixed link bridge has been designed with a semi-unitized high-performance glass curtain wall.
+The opaque façades of the airport feature Zinc-Titanium alloy interlocking panel cladding, GFRC cladding, extruded terracotta cladding, and fiber cement board cladding, in relation to its reaction to fire behavior, meets the requirements to be classified as Class A1 (Non-Combustibility Rating) as per EN 13501-1 /DIN 4102- 1 /Class 0 as per BS 476-Part 6 (Fire Propagation Index) & BS 476-Part 7 (Surface Spread of flame).

-Multicell Polycarbonate roof skylight are integrated in pitched metal roof due to its lightweight,100% leak-proof, excellent thermal insulation properties which result in energy efficiency and cost savings.
-Translucent Co-extruded UV protected Multicell Polycarbonate panels are designed to be flame retardant and are tested against fire as per EN 13501-1 in an internationally accredited laboratory and classified B-s1, d0.
+Multicell Polycarbonate roof skylights are integrated into the pitched metal roof due to their lightweight,100% leak-proof, excellent thermal insulation properties which result in energy efficiency and cost savings.
+Translucent Co-extruded UV-protected Multicell Polycarbonate panels are designed to be flame retardant and are tested against fire as per EN 13501-1 in an internationally accredited laboratory and classified B-s1, d0.